vdaas/web/content/docs/overview/component/agent.md

 The main functions are:

 - Backup
-  - When `Agent Core` completes creating the index metadata files, `Sidecar` hooks to store them to the external storage.
+  - When `Agent Core` completes creating the index metadata files, `Sidecar` hooks to store them in the external storage.

 <img src="/images/overview/component/agent/sidecar_backup.png" />